 Configuration Manager only displays distribution points that have the content.
 Distribute all of the content associated with the task sequence to at least one distribution point before you continue.
 After you distribute the content, refresh the distribution point list.
 Remove any distribution points that you already selected on this page, go to the previous page, and then back to the Distribution Points page.
 Alternatively, restart the wizard.
 For more information, see Distribute content referenced by a task sequence and Manage content and content infrastructure.

-On the Customization page, specify the following information, and then click Next.
+On the Customization page, specify the following options:

-Specify any prestart commands that you want to run before the task sequence.
-Prestart commands are a script or an executable that runs in Windows PE before the task sequence starts.
+Enable prestart command: Specify any prestart commands that you want to run before the task sequence runs.
+Prestart commands are a script or an executable that can interact with the user in Windows PE before the task sequence runs.
 For more information, see Prestart commands for task sequence media.

-During task sequence media creation, Configuration Manager writes the package ID and prestart command line to the CreateTSMedia.log file on the computer that runs the Configuration Manager console.
-This output includes the value for any task sequence variables.
-Review this log file to verify the value for the task sequence variables.
+During media creation, the task sequence writes the package ID and prestart command-line, including the value for any task sequence variables, to the CreateTSMedia.log file on the computer that runs the Configuration Manager console.
+You can review this log file to verify the value for the task sequence variables.

 Complete the wizard.